ganeti/ganeti/man/gnt-instance.rst

 not found, then by default the modification is refused, unless ``--force-variant`` is passed.
 An invalid OS will also be refused, unless the ``--force`` option is given.

+The option ``--new-primary`` will set the new primary node of an instance assuming the disks have already been moved manually.
+Unless the ``--force`` option is given, it is verified that the instance is no longer running on its current primary node.

 The ``--online`` and ``--offline`` options are used to transition an instance into and out of the ``offline`` state.
 An instance can be